Suffering injuries after a trip or slip and fall. Here’s what you need to know

 Trip or slip and fall cases can present themselves in many different ways.

-• tripping or slipping at supermarkets, shops or shopping centres;
+• At supermarkets, shops or shopping centres

-• tripping or slipping whilst walking on another’s property without adequate lighting;
+• On another’s property without adequate lighting

 Can you make a claim?